geocompx/geocompr/rev.md

 - [THAT'S A PROPER LINK - IT LOOKS STRANGE THOUGH] The url for downloading National Park Service units in section 5.2 seems wrong, as it is duplicated in the code.
 - [FUTURE CHAPTERS - chapter 6] CRSs - This seems good, especially if you have examples of where mismatched CRSs can cause problems and how to solve those problems.
 - [FUTURE CHAPTERS] I was missing a section on raster/vector integration.
+- [ISSUE OPENED] The book does not make explicit who its target audience is.
+(2) The book fails to mention what its audience is.
+See https://github.com/Robinlovelace/geocompr/issues/103

 # CANNOT FIND IT